-The importance of money couldn’t be underscored enough during the past two pandemic-stricken years.
-While you’re facing the uncertainties of the future, the truth that money is volatile and that it burns easily has become much clearer than ever.
-You’ve also come to realize that you need to learn not only how to make money but also how to keep it and make it work for you.
+The importance of money couldn’t be underscored enough during the past pandemic-stricken years.
+While we faced the uncertainties of the future, the truth that money burns easily became clearer than ever.
+We also came to realize that aside from making money, it's also important to learn how to keep it and make it work.

-The past months may have made financial independence sound elusive.
-But that shouldn’t be the case now.
-If you think that you’ve committed financial blunders during the past months, here are five words to comfort you: it is not too late.
+In the past years, financial independence may have been elusive.
+If you think you’ve committed financial blunders, here are five words to comfort you: it is not too late.
 You still have time to correct your mistakes and start anew.

 And hey, you’re reading this article!
 That should count for something.
-You’ve made it this far, and you’re well on your way towards financial recovery and freedom.
+You’ve made it this far, and you’re well on your way toward financial recovery and freedom.

-To help you make your 2022 the best one yet in terms of personal finance, here are 22 goals that you should take note of.
+To help you make your 2023 the best one yet in terms of personal finance, here are 23 financial goals that you should take note of.

 What is a Financial Goal and Why is It Important?

 A financial goal is simply a target, whether it’s savings, investments, or personal growth, that you want to achieve over a definite period.
-Generally, it involves steps and strategies that will ensure that your future will be stable and secure.
+Generally, it involves steps and strategies to ensure your future's stability and security.

 Here are a few reasons it’s important to set financial goals.

-1. It Gives You an Idea How Much You Need to Save or Invest
+✔️ It Gives You an Idea of How Much You Need to Save or Invest

 Your financial goal is basically the big picture.
 To achieve it, figure out how much money you’re supposed to make, earn, or invest.

 Take this one situation for example.
-If your goal is to travel to Japan next year, you’ll find out while budgeting that you’ll need to save about PHP 30,000 to PHP 50,000 to have a great trip and a comfortable buffer.
+If your goal is to travel to Japan next year, you’ll find out while budgeting that you need to save about ₱30,000 to ₱50,000 for a great trip and a comfortable buffer.

 As you plan for the future, you’ll realize that not all goals have the same level of value and importance.
-Therefore, you’ll realize that each goal will require a different approach or strategy.
+Therefore, each goal requires a different approach or strategy.

-If you want to save for your kid’s college education, you’ll know that it’s wise to start investing early in aggressive funds with a long-term horizon.
-On the other hand, if your goal is to raise funds for the down payment for a new home, you’ll realize that it’s necessary to find a part-time job to create another stream of income.
+If you want to save for your kid’s college education, it’s wise to start investing early in aggressive funds with a long-term horizon.
+On the other hand, if your goal is to raise funds for the down payment for a new home, it’s necessary to find a part-time job to create another stream of income.

 Your financial goal can influence the choices that you make when it comes to your career.
 For example, if you want to protect your and your family’s health, you’ll definitely want to work for a company that offers a comprehensive healthcare plan.

-Similarly, if you want to climb up the corporate ladder, you’ll need to invest in personal growth activities, such as taking an MBA degree or completing a management training program.
+Similarly, if you want to climb up the corporate ladder, you need to invest in personal growth activities, such as taking an MBA degree or completing a management training program.

 What Makes a Good Financial Goal?

-- Measurable – Since your goal is to build the PHP 100,000 cash reserve in a year, you’ll need to have a target monthly saving of PHP 8,500.
+- Measurable – Since your goal is to build the ₱100,000 cash reserve in a year, you’ll need to have a target monthly saving of ₱8,500.

-- Attainable – Ask yourself if the monthly PHP 8,500 saving is attainable with your current paycheck.
-If not, you’ll need to make some adjustments or cut corners, such as sticking to a smaller daily budget, biking to work instead of driving, or curbing your frappe or milk tea cravings.
+- Attainable – Ask yourself if the monthly ₱8,500 saving is attainable with your current paycheck.
+If not, you’ll need to make some adjustments, such as sticking to a smaller daily budget, biking to work instead of driving, or curbing your frappe or milk tea cravings.

-- Time-bound – One year is your target.
-But if it’s not feasible, you can always extend it to a year and a half, or even two years.
-Even if you make some adjustments, you must ensure that your financial goal has a deadline.
+- Time-bound – If one year is not a feasible target, you can always extend it to a year and a half, or even two years.
+Even if you make some adjustments, ensure that your financial goal has a deadline.

-The 22 financial goals listed below are generally categorized based on your age or your current life stage.
+This financial goals list, consisting of 23 goals for 2023, is generally categorized based on your age or your current life stage.
 Nevertheless, you can blur the lines and pick the goals that work for you regardless of your age.

 List of Financial Goals for Those in Their 20s

-Goals for young professionals in their 20s who are managing their own hard-earned money for the first time.
-Those who want to go beyond savings and emergency funds may also be inspired by the goals listed here.
+These are goals for young professionals in their 20s who are managing their own hard-earned money for the first time.
+If you want to go beyond savings and emergency funds, you can also look for inspiration in the goals listed here.

 Arming yourself with knowledge will make the creation of financial goals a whole lot easier.
-You may want to start with the light ones, such as the guides written by Chinkee Tan and Bo Sanchez.
+You may want to start with the light ones, such Chinkee Tan's or Bo Sanchez's best-selling books.

 But if you’re looking to advance your knowledge, you can read the books recommended by Investopedia or any leading financial publications.
-Nonetheless, you can always go for free online resources, such as The Nerd Wallet, Wise Bread, and of course, Moneymax.
+You can also go for free online resources, such as The Nerd Wallet, Wise Bread, and of course, Moneymax.

 Saving up should be a default activity for 20-somethings.
-But other than having a savings account, you have to build a separate cash reserve that will help you weather the rainy days.
+But other than a savings account, you have to build a separate cash reserve to help you weather the rainy days.
 This is called an emergency fund.

 As a rule, your emergency fund should be equivalent to three or six months’ worth of your living expenses or income.
-You have to increase it in case you have a family or dependents.
+You have to increase your ipon goals in 2023 if you have a family or dependents.

-- Ipon Challenges to Help You Hit Your Financial Goals
+- Creative Ipon Challenges to Help You Hit Your Financial Goals

 - How to Spend Money Wisely When You’re Trying to Save